 - Alerts: After identifying potential threats, IDPS software will log and send out alert notifications to Inform administrators of abnormal activity.

 - Remediation: IDPS tools provide blocking mechanisms for malicious threats, giving administrators time to take action.
-In some cases, IT teams may not be required to take action at all after an attack is blocked.
+In some cases, IT teams may not need to take action after an attack is blocked.

 - Maintenance: Besides monitoring for abnormal behavior, IDPS tools can also monitor the performance of IT hardware and security components with health checks.
-This ensures a security infrastructure is operating properly at all times.
+This health monitoring ensures a security infrastructure is operating correctly at all times.

-As previously mentioned, a truly holistic IDPS tool requires both detection and prevention capabilities.
-When browsing for solutions, you will likely come across both intrusion detection systems (IDS) and intrusion prevention systems (IPS).
+A holistic IDPS tool requires both detection and prevention capabilities.
+When browsing for solutions, you will likely encounter intrusion detection systems (IDS) and intrusion prevention systems (IPS).
 These are standalone products and should not be confused with IDPS, which will help you avoid large holes in your security infrastructure.

 IDPS solutions incorporate the strengths of both systems into one product or suite of products.